-- Hacking, attempts to subvert authentication controls, malicious activity or any other perpetration of any security vulnerability or breach.
+- Hacking attempts to subvert authentication controls, malicious activity, or any other perpetration of any security vulnerability or breach.

-- Unauthorized access to any computer or system, including intrusion into or scanning of other Axcient accounts, monitoring or sniffing of network traffic, modification of data packets with the intent of redirection or falsification of origin (spoofing).
+- Unauthorized access to any computer or system, including intrusion into or scanning of other Axcient accounts, monitoring or sniffing of network traffic, modification of data packets with the intent of redirection, or falsification of origin (spoofing).

 - Dissemination of deliberately offensive material, including any message or information that is or may be threatening, libelous, abusive, obscene, or harassing.
 This includes child pornography or any other activity harmful to minors.
-(Axcient does allow hosting of adult content that is legal under U.S. law, including applicable state law, provided such content does not fit any excluded criterion listed in this Part A or otherwise violate any Axcient policy.)
+(Axcient does allow hosting of adult content that is legal under U.S. law, including applicable state law, provided such content does not fit any excluded criterion listed in this Part A or otherwise violates any Axcient policy.)

 - Violation of privacy rights, publicity rights, trade secret rights, or information security, including dissemination of material non-public information about companies without authorization, as well as harvesting or collecting information about website visitors without their express consent.

-- Use of third party software without a proper license or other appropriate permission, including Microsoft software.
+- Use of third-party software without a proper license or other appropriate permission, including Microsoft software.

-- Network service attacks including Denial of Service (DoS), Distributed Denial of Service (DdoS) or any unfriendly effort to interfere with services or resources on another network or server, including disobeying any requirements, procedures, policies or regulations of networks connected to the services.
+- Network service attacks including Denial of Service (DoS), Distributed Denial of Service (DDoS), or any unfriendly effort to interfere with services or resources on another network or server, including disobeying any requirements, procedures, policies, or regulations of networks connected to the services.

-- Malware or malicious code distribution, distribution, upload, posting or transmission of any technology intended to interrupt, destroy or limit the functionality of any computer software, hardware or telecommunications equipment.
-This includes any virus, trojan horse, time bomb, cancelbots, worm, ransomware, resource mining or other harmful code or files.
+- Malware or malicious code distribution, distribution, upload, posting, or transmission of any technology intended to interrupt, destroy, or limit the functionality of any computer software, hardware, or telecommunications equipment.
+This includes any virus, trojan horse, time bomb, cancelbots, worm, ransomware, resource mining, or other harmful code or files.

-- Use of Internet relay chat (“IRC”), including hosting of an IRC server, running IRC bots, use of a Axcient server as an IRC client or proxy, and use of IRC scripts or programs that interfere with service to other users on any server or network.
+- Use of Internet relay chat (“IRC”), including hosting of an IRC server, running IRC bots, use of an Axcient server as an IRC client or proxy, and use of IRC scripts or programs that interfere with service to other users on any server or network.

-- Use of any robot, spider, other automatic device, or manual process to extract, screen scrape, monitor, overutilized computing resources, mine, or copy any static or dynamic web page on the services or the content contained on any such web page for commercial use.
+- Use of any robot, spider, other automatic device, or manual process to extract, screen scrape, monitor, overutilize computing resources, mine, or copy any static or dynamic web page on the services or the content contained on any such web page for commercial use.

 - Mirroring or framing the services or any portion thereof, placing pop-up windows over its pages, or otherwise affecting the display of its pages.